-Response options can make use of Student Misconceptions (examples of scientifically incorrect assumptions) related to this performance expectation; references to misconceptions are listed in the link(s) below:
+- \Response options can make use of Student Misconceptions (examples of scientifically incorrect assumptions) related to this performance expectation; references to misconceptions are listed below: - Students misunderstand the meaning of the terms "adapt" and "fitness." - Students do not see the link between genetic variation and adaptation. - Students do not understand the amount or cause of genetic variation among organisms.

-From http://www.tandfonline.com/doi/abs/10.1080/00958964.1994.9941962#.VPpv-uEpvm4:
+$From \ \underline{www.tandfonline.com/doi/abs/10.1080/00958964.1994.9941962\#.
+VPpv-uEpvm4:$